 When the hurricane of 1915 struck the Galveston area, the tower was roughly fifty percent complete.
 The violent storm bent the struts in the foundation and washed away the construction wharf, but the upper portion of the lighthouse required only minor repairs.
 Materials such as lime, cement, and lumber were lost along with a pile driver, hoisting engine, and concrete mixer.
 On August 18, 1916, another hurricane swept away the replacement construction wharf, forcing the construction of yet another one the following year.
 In 1917, a forty-foot concrete block with a depth of ten to fifteen feet was placed around the foundation piles.

-The top picture at left was taken by Daniel McCaskill while on a trek to the lighthouse with his high school friends in 1981 or 1982.
+Daniel McCaskill took the historic picture of the lighthouse shown on this page while on a trek to the lighthouse with his high school friends in 1981 or 1982.
 The boys climbed to the top of the lighthouse and found that the lantern room was empty at that time.

 A violent storm struck the lighthouse on May 2, 2000, and the iron pilings, weakened by years of rust, gave way toppling the lighthouse into the water.
 Just six months before the storm hit, Jim Croft, a local businessman, had proposed moving Galveston Jetty Lighthouse to Galveston Island State Park and turning it into a museum.